 f.
 250 (13-15) & Schoolgirl: (91-250cc 4-Stk) Production models.
 Youth model frames only.
 The following may be changed or added: tires, tire balls, wheels, wheelbase (must use stock suspension points), rear axle, A-arm, shocks, suspension, pipe, sprockets, gearing, clutch, twist throttle, handlebars, grips, handlebar pads, front bumper, rear grab bar, air filter, jetting, steering stabilizer, and frame reinforcements.
 Fenders may be trimmed.
 No other modifications allowed, INCLUDING carburetor, electronics (including CDI and ECU), air box (may remove lid but not screen or stock cage), and gas tank.
 Maximum wheels: front 10”; rear 9”.
 Production bore & stroke must remain stock.
 Air-cooled models only; 2-Stroke shifter models not eligible; Apex models not eligible.

 h.
-90 Stock: (75-90cc 4-stk) Production models.
+Micro 90 Stock (8-9): (75-90cc 4-stk) Production models.
 The following may be changed or added: tires (but no tire balls), wheels (max.
-10”), sprocket, clutch, twist throttle, handlebars, grips, handlebar pads, front bumper, rear grab bar, air filter, steering stabilizer and frame reinforcements.
+10”), sprocket, twist throttle, handlebars, grips, handlebar pads, front bumper, rear grab bar, air filter, steering stabilizer and frame reinforcements.
 Fenders may be trimmed.
-No other modifications allowed, INCLUDING pipe, gearing, jetting, carburetor, electronics (including CDI and ECU), air box and lid, gas tank, wheelbase, width, rear axle, A-arm, shocks and suspension.
+No other modifications allowed, INCLUDING, clutch, pipe, gearing, jetting, carburetor, electronics (including CDI and ECU), air box and lid, gas tank, wheelbase, width, rear axle, A-arm, shocks and suspension.
 Limited to the following OEM models: Can Am 90, Honda TRX90, Kymco 90, Suzuki LTZ90, Textron DVX90 and Yamaha Raptor 90.

 i.
 Youth Classes: No engine displacement reduction permitted.